microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

                    MatrixLayout Layout);
 ```

-The matrix `Accumulate` methods add the matrix data to a target
-`RWByteAddressBuffer` or `groupshared` array.
-These methods are only available
-for matrices with `MatrixUse::Accumulator`.
-The `RWByteAddressBuffer` overload
-works with all matrix scopes, while the `groupshared` overload only works with
-`Wave` scope matrices.
-When accumulating to `RWByteAddressBuffer` objects the
-data is added in the component type of the matrix object.
-When accumulating to
-`groupshared` memory, the matrix component data is converted to the target
-arithmetic or packed data type if the data types do not match.

 The following table specifies the valid values for the `Layout` parameter
 given the `Accumulate` method type and matrix scope.
 All other combinations
 are unsupported: